-- A. Individual Lots.
-Individual lots in Conservation Residential Subdivisions shall be laid out pursuant to the dimensional standards set forth herein.
-With the exception of conservancy lots, individual residential lots shall not encroach upon or contain any of the required minimum designated conservation land for the Subdivision or any constrained or sensitive lands, as defined herein. - B. Front-loading Garages.
-Garage door entrances shall be level to or behind the not project more than ten feet (10') beyond the front plane of the dwelling. - C. Conservation Land Coordination.
+- B. Front-loading Garages.
+Garage door entrances shall not project more than ten feet (10') five feet (5') beyond the front plane of the dwelling. - C. Conservation Land Coordination.
 Conservation land shall be coordinated and located so as to maximize the continued use of the space.
 In order to create larger areas of conservation land and to combine open space from a variety of developments, conservation land shall be coordinated either with existing adjacent conservation land or with planned future conservation land.
 If no adjacent parcels of land are planned for development, conservation land shall be planned to provide the greatest likelihood of adjoining future developments' conservation land. - D. Conservation Lands.
-Standards pertaining to the quantity, quality, configuration, use, permanent protection, ownership, and maintenance of the conservation land within a Conservation Residential Subdivision shall be complied with as provided herein.

-E. Constrained and Sensitive Lands.
+Standards pertaining to the quantity, quality, configuration, use, permanent protection, ownership, and maintenance of the conservation land within a Conservation Residential Subdivision shall be complied with as provided herein. - E. Constrained and Sensitive Lands.
 Restrictions and regulations regarding the preservation, protection, ownership and maintenance of constrained and sensitive lands within a Conservation Residential Subdivision shall be complied with as provided herein.